 If your employer offers you light duty work, your job may change over time as these restrictions change.
-Often, your doctor will order a functional capacity evaluation to make a determination about whether you can go back to full duty work or shoulder remain on work restrictions.
+Often, your doctor will order a functional capacity evaluation to make a determination about whether you can go back to full duty work or should remain on work restrictions.

 What happens if I reinjure my shoulder after returning to work?

 You may end up with an entirely new workers compensation case if you suffer a new injury.
 If you think you have suffered another injury or made your original injury worse, you will want to be careful and see how the insurance company treats it.